Everything You Need to Know About: Heritage Open Days in Newcastle

 Established in 1994, Heritage Open Days is a free festival that sees thousands of volunteers and organisations across England host events, activities and tours that highlight their local community’s heritage, history and culture.

-Each year, the festival is centred around a different theme and this year’s is ‘Routes-Connections-Networks’ – a celebration of the ways in which people and ideas have travelled around and come together throughout history.
+Each year, the festival is centred around a different theme and this year’s is Architecture – an exploration of the ways we've designed and built the world around us.

 When is Heritage Open Days taking place?